School and college educational visits

 Bookings for school visits can be made for Mondays to Fridays during school hours.
 Visits can be for a whole day (typically 10am-2.30pm) or for a half day (10am-12pm/ 12.30pm-2.30pm).
 Lunches can be eaten in our “Herbology House” or, on fine days, outdoors in the garden.
 For further information or to book a visit email firstname.lastname@example.org

-A visit on any other day when the garden is closed to the public will cost £3 per person plus a £40 charge for a member of the Dilston staff to be around and available for you – this will usually be Davina Hopkinson who is a Medical Herbalist.
-There may also be an appropriate cost for additional materials if required.
+A visit on any other day when the garden is closed to the public will cost £3 per person plus a charge (usually £40-50 dependant on requirements) for a member of staff – this will usually be our education officer Davina Hopkinson who is a Medical Herbalist and member of the National Institute of Medical Herbalists.
+There would also be an appropriate cost for additional materials if required.

-We hope that we can provide you and your class with a unique, valuable and affordable educational experience.
+We are confidant that we can provide you and your class with a unique, valuable and affordable educational experience.

 Thank you for a successful and informative trip to the Physic Garden.
 All the children thoroughly enjoyed themselves and the activities linked in really well with our curriculum work.
 A special thank you to Davina for planning and leading some brilliant activities and to Elaine for telling the children interesting and magical tales about some of the unusual plants found in the garden.